madprops/blog/docs/timers.md

 ## Starting Timers

-Since my wm can be called through a special program, I can make a python script to start timers.
+Since my wm can be called through a special program, I can make a ruby script to start timers.

 I made a script that makes it easy to detect if I want hours, minutes, or seconds.

 So I can easily start a 20 minute timer, or a 5 second timer.

 And I can do it directly from my launcher: